Artemis-Rage/muse/assets/jonesy/description.md

-Artemis Rage, 2025
+Artemis Rage, 2025.

-Lego and Sweat
+Lego and Sweat.

 This robot was lovingly constructed by Artemis Rage.
 It is small, but it is strong.